williamfukushima/solar-future/README.md

 # Solar Future Automated Workflows

-This repository holds docker compose files for self-hosting a n8n container, a postgres database.
-The deliverables folder holds assets that will be used to setup the automated workflow.
+This repository holds docker compose files for self-hosting a n8n container and a postgres database.
+The local-files folder holds assets that will be used to setup the automated workflow.

 ## Getting Started

 These instructions will cover usage information and the setup of the deliverables from the technical case on the docker container.

 ### Prerequisities

 In order to run this container you'll need docker installed.